Heartneto/SaveMyTrip/README.md

 # SaveMyTrip
-Test push github
+Test push github\n
-It is just a study case for to me For Android
+It is just a study case for to me with Android learning